JonathanWThom/Word-Definitions/README.md

   * Output: "I'm sorry, Bear is not one of the words on the list."
   * Second input: Click("Add it!")
   * Second Output: "Bear"

+## Know Bugs

+Styles page does not apply to individual word pages, so (minimal) styling had to be done in-line.

 ## Support and contact details